Drum machine: Programming

 Programming of drum machines varies from product to product.
 On most products, it can be done in real time: the user creates drum patterns by pressing the trigger pads as though a drum kit were being played; or using step-sequencing: the pattern is built up over time by adding individual sounds at certain points by placing them, as with the TR-808 and TR-909, along a 16-step bar.
 For example, a generic 4-on-the-floor dance pattern could be made by placing a closed high hat on the 3rd, 7th, 11th, and 15th steps, then a kick drum on the 1st, 5th, 9th, and 13th steps, and a clap or snare on the 5th and 13th.
-This pattern could be varied in a multitude of ways to obtain fills, break-downs and other elements that the programmer sees fit, which in turn could be sequenced with song-sequence — essentially the drum machine plays back the programmed patterns from memory in an order the programmer has chosen.
+This pattern could be varied in a multitude of ways to obtain fills, breakdowns and other elements that the programmer sees fit, which in turn could be sequenced with song-sequence—essentially the drum machine plays back the programmed patterns from memory in an order the programmer has chosen.
 The machine will quantize entries that are slightly off-beat in order to make them exactly in time.

 If the drum machine has MIDI connectivity, then one could program the drum machine with a computer or another MIDI device.

 Comparison with live drumming

 While drum machines have been used much in popular music since the 1980s, "...scientific studies show there are certain aspects of human-created rhythm that machines cannot replicate, or can only replicate poorly" such as the "feel" of human drumming and the ability of a human drummer to respond to changes in a song as it is being played live onstage.
 Human drummers also have the ability to make slight variations in their playing, such as playing "ahead of the beat" or "behind the beat" for sections of a song, in contrast to a drum machine that plays a pre-programmed rhythm.
-As well, human drummers play a "tremendously wide variety of rhythmic variations" that drum machines cannot reproduce.
+Additionally, human drummers can play a "tremendously wide variety of rhythmic variations" that drum machines cannot reproduce.

 Labor costs

-Drum machines developed out of a need to create drum beats when a drum kit was not available.
 Increasingly, drum machines and drum programming are used by major record labels to undercut the costly expense of studio drummers.